BOYS IN THE TREES

 Boys in the Trees is available to rent, buy or stream.

 What is the meaning of Halloween?
-It’s a simple question, but the answer is complex.
 Over the years, the roots of Halloween have morphed into the trick-or-treat, pumpkin-carving candy-fest we have all come to know.
-But this ancient celebration was rooted in transition and change, the end of summer and the beginning of winter, a time when darkness replaced the warmth of the summer sun.
-As we draw this year’s Halloween countdown to a close, our final film is Nicholas Verso’s debut feature from 2016, Boys in the Trees – a movie about the end of adolescence, redemption, friendship and the real horror of our modern world; our treatment of each other.
+But this ancient celebration was rooted in transition and change, the end of summer and the beginning of winter, when darkness replaced the warmth of the summer sun.
+As we near Halloween 2022, Nicholas Verso’s debut feature from 2016, Boys in the Trees, asks us far deeper questions than your average Halloween night movie.
+This is a film about the end of adolescence, redemption, friendship and the real horrors of our modern world; our treatment of each other.

-In Verso’s film, there is no serial killer, no gore, blood, or haunted house.
-Instead, we are offered a Halloween night journey through the streets of Adelaide in 1997.
-Here the past and present merge for a young skateboarder and aspiring photographer, Corey (Toby Wallace) and his skater mates led by Jango (Justin Holborow).
+Verso’s film has no serial killer, gore, blood, or haunted house; instead, we are offered a Halloween night journey through the streets of Adelaide in 1997.
+Here the past and the present converge for a young skateboarder and aspiring photographer, Corey (Toby Wallace) and his skater mates led by Jango (Justin Holborow).
 Jango has already picked their Halloween night victim, Jonah (Gulliver McGrath).
 Jonah was once Corey’s childhood best friend but now faces daily onslaughts of homophobia, physical abuse and ridicule.

 Corey (Toby Wallace) and Jonah (Gulliver McGrath)

-Many boys search for a pack that can protect them during their teens, accepting the pack rules, and never questioning the Alpha male who leads them.
-For many teenage boys, the very idea of being a lone wolf is petrifying.
+Many boys search for a pack that can protect them during their teens, accepting the pack rules and never questioning the Alpha male who leads them.
+For many teenage boys, being a lone wolf is petrifying.
 Corey found his pack in his early teens, shedding his childhood self instantly, including his once close and loving friendship with Jonah.
-Meanwhile, Jonah was labelled as gay, queer and weak; he was rejected from any pack and forced to go it alone.
+Meanwhile, Jonah was labelled gay, queer and weak; he was rejected from any pack and forced into hiding.
 All LGBTQ+ people will relate to this, whether they joined a pack to help hide who they were or lived in fear of being hunted by the groups that formed in and outside the school grounds.

-The concept of the pack sits at the heart of Boys in the Trees, as Verso cleverly uses the wolf to explore Jonah’s experiences of bullying and his alienation and abuse.
+The concept of the pack sits at the heart of Boys in the Trees, as Verso cleverly uses the wolf to explore Jonah’s experiences of bullying, alienation and abuse.
 Meanwhile, as Corey slowly separates from the pack he once called home, his Halloween wolf costume is discarded piece by piece.
-But as we walk further into the night, it soon becomes clear that the events at play are so much more than a reunification of two childhood friends.
-Here Verso plays with our sense of reality and time as he embraces a Charles Dicken’s and M.R James-inspired story of love, loss, reconciliation and redemption that transcends expectations in its beauty, power and raw emotion.
+But as we walk into the night, it becomes clear that the events at play are so much more than a reunification of two childhood friends.
+Here Verso plays with our sense of reality and time as he embraces a Charles Dicken’s and M.R James-inspired story of love, loss, reconciliation and redemption that transcends expectations.

 READ MORE: BROTHER